shayaannesargi/shayaannesargi.github.io/about.md

-I'm a DPhil student in Machine Learning at the University of Oxford, focusing on AI Safety, Interpretability, and Multi-Agent Systems.
+I'm a Finance student at the University of Florida with a minor in CS, focusing on AI Safety, Interpretability, and Multi-Agent Systems.

 Previously, I was a Research Scientist Intern at Spotify and worked with the UK AI Security Institute (AISI) on their Bounty Programme investigating automated design of agentic systems.
 I was also the founding Research Scientist at Convergence (acquired by Salesforce), contributing to Proxy, a state-of-the-art multimodal web agent with 100k+ users, and held senior engineering roles at Pynea and Artera, leading teams and shipping ML innovations.